-Once you start calling out beloved franchises and threatening to kill them you will get scrutinized for it by fan boys/girls.
+Once you start calling out beloved franchises and threatening to kill them you will get scrutinized for it by fanboys/girls.
 The first Killzone (released in November 2004) was deemed a Halo killer and was Sony’s late attempt to create an FPS killer app that would dominate Halo.
 It failed big time due to the lack of power the PS2 had and Killzone was released with lots of slow down and didn’t look nearly as good as Halo 2.
-It’s sepia toned art style was also a turn off from Halo’s colorful world.
-So, Killzone 2 was shown and trumped Halo 3 in a lot of ways (mainly graphics) and became PS3 owners favorite FPS.
+Its sepia-toned art style was also a turn-off from Halo’s colorful world.
+So, Killzone 2 was shown and trumped Halo 3 in a lot of ways (mainly graphics) and became the PS3 owner’s favorite FPS.

 Fast forward almost 7 years from the first game and Killzone 3 is an unstoppable juggernaut and a huge technical powerhouse.
-Plus don’t forget about the astounding multi player suite.
-The single player campaign has always been touch and goes for some people, but I personally think Killzone 3 has the strongest single player in the series and even stacks up (or is better) than some of today’s FPS single player campaigns.
+Plus don’t forget about the astounding multi-player suite.
+The single-player campaign has always been touch and goes for some people, but I personally think Killzone 3 has the strongest single player in the series and even stacks up (or is better) than some of today’s FPS single players’ campaigns.

 When it comes to looks Killzone 3 shines over any FPS out right now.
-Fighting the huge MAWLR at the end of the game is just jaw dropping since everything has such detail.
+Fighting the huge MAWLR at the end of the game is just jaw-dropping since everything has such detail.
 It seems impossible for Guerrilla to have squeezed so much power out of the PS3, but it really shows here.
 This game just looks astounding with a ton of background detail and not just in the foreground.
 Everything moves, everything feels dynamic and the lighting is amazing.
-Killzone 3 tries to dodge the complaints about the “boring” sepia tone by adding color to the environments without ruining the art style.
-Fighting in the snow, lots of reds and oranges and Helghan, the burning city of Pyrhhus at the beginning of the game plus not to mention all the green from the new super weapon’s energy.
+Killzone 3 tries to dodge the complaints about the “boring” sepia-tone by adding color to the environment without ruining the art style.
+Fighting in the snow, lots of reds and oranges, and Helghan, the burning city of Pyrrhus at the beginning of the game plus not to mention all the green from the new super weapon’s energy.